-- Orally: By mouth. - By Patch: Medication is embedded in a patch and applied to your skin; it is changed every two to three days. - By Injection: Medicine is delivered through a needle into your skin, your muscle or sometimes directly into your spine (an epidural). - Intravenously: A needle is placed into your vein and remains there.
-This may be connected to "Patientcontrolled Analgesia" or PCA, which allows you to give yourself pain medication as needed in preselected doses as prescribed by your doctor.
+- Orally: By mouth - By patch: Medication is embedded in a patch and applied to your skin, and changed every 2 to 3 days. - By injection: Medicine is delivered through a needle into your skin, your muscle or sometimes directly into your spine (an epidural). - Intravenously (IV): A needle is placed into your vein and remains there.
+This may be connected to "Patient-controlled analgesia" or PCA, which allows you to give yourself pain medication as needed in preselected doses as prescribed by your doctor.